 Everyone loves finding free things to do, right?
-No more so than in the Summer Holidays and half terms to keep the kids entertained and your bank account happy.
+No more so than in the half terms and Summer Holidays to keep the kids entertained and your bank account happy.

 We’ve created a collection of free things to do in UK which includes events, exhibitions and places of interest from around the UK that everyone of all ages can enjoy, ensuring you can really get the most out of your time off.

 How many of these do you fancy ticking off of your summer to do list?!